Martinikimi/alx-project-nexus/README.md

 File Uploads: Image upload functionality needs cloud storage setup

 Workarounds
-For demo purposes: Upload data once and avoid redeploying
+For demo purposes: Use localhost for consistent data persistence

-For production: Upgrade to paid hosting with persistent storage
+For Render: Run migrations and add data after each wake-up

 Email: Can be enhanced with full Resend API integration